Abdullahaml1/server_scripts/README.md

 # server_scripts
 our server codes in order to train, and test our model

-## Steps to get into Server from ubuntu.
+## Steps to get into Server from ubuntu

-1- first I generated the ssh key using
+1- first I generated the ssh key using: <br/>
-   Open Terminal, and Type.
+   Open Terminal, and Type.<br/>
-  `ssh-keygen -C "my registered email address" `
+  `ssh-keygen -C "your registered email address" `

-2- then copied the public key from
+2- Then copy the public key from your computer by <br/>
+  type in terminal:

 `gedit /home/"login user"/.ssh/id_rsa.pub`